prof-rossetti/internet-technologies/exercises/express-app/checkpoints/3-extension.md

    + http://localhost:3000/users/100

 Nice, we are starting to build our own custom web application, and we have learned how to handle various kinds of request parameters.

+Before moving on, let's make another commit with a message like "Another user route".